 I've sure heard of this place before, but never gave it much thought, as downtown restaurants in touristy towns are, well, mostly for tourists.
 But this premise is not always correct.
 And we've been proved wrong more than once with assumptions like this.
 This summer we've given a try to Giannino in Rovinj, and the restaurant San Nicola in Porec.
 Both restaurants turned to be great with extraordinary food, and friendly service.

 Restaurant Giannino Rovinj: Overview

-Giannino is located in Rovinj's old town, but not at the small hilly peninsula where majority of touristy sites are.
-It's located at less crowded part of the old town, in a quite residential street.
+Giannino is located in Rovinj's old town, but not at the small hilly peninsula where the majority of touristy sites are.
+It's located at less crowded part of the old town, in a quiet residential street.

-The terrace is just few steps below the restaurant, at the small town's square.
-The terrace is stylish, a bit formal with white tablecloths and proper table setting.
+The terrace is just a few steps below the restaurant, at the small town's square.
+The terrace is stylish, a bit formal with white tablecloths and a proper table setting.

-For some reason we imagined Giannino to be more relaxed place, and we felt a bit intimidated to come to eat here wearing our shorts.
-However, it didn't seem like a problem, and once seated we were comfortable, and noticed other guests casually dressed as well.
+For some reason, we imagined Giannino to be a relaxed place, and we felt a bit intimidated to come to eat here wearing our shorts.
+However, it didn't seem like a problem, and once seated we were comfortable and noticed other guests casually dressed as well.